cdlib/aspace_deploy/README.md

 1. Take a db snapshot of the existing RDS server.
 [Note: not quite sure what purpose this serves, other than being extra precautious?]

 2. Create a new RDS MySQL instance.
 Refer to setup of existing RDS MySQL instance for parameters to use.
 NOTE: need to make ansible playbook for this.
+Tag the RDS instance with Program = dsc, Service = aspace, Environment = prd

 3. Shutoff access to the aspace instances by running